 Whether your home is constructed of weatherboard, brick, fibro or cladding, asbestos can be found in the kitchen, bathroom, laundry, under floor coverings, behind walls and floor tiles, on the roof or in the eaves.
 Asbestos was also commonly used for insulating around hot water piping and tanks, as loose roof insulation, or as backing for electrical meter boards.

-So before you renovate, visit www.asbestosawareness.com.au (or any of the related links) to learn where asbestos might be found in your home, the dangers of disturbing it and how best to manage it.
+Before you renovate, visit Asbestos NSW or Asbestos Awareness to learn where asbestos might be found in your home, the dangers of disturbing it and how best to manage it.

-Please be aware that if more than 10 square metres of bonded asbestos needs to be removed, you must engage a bonded asbestos removalist who is licensed by WorkCover.
+Please be aware that if more than 10 square metres of bonded asbestos needs to be removed, you must engage a bonded asbestos removalist who is licensed by SafeWork NSW.

 Before you remove any asbestos, advise your neighbours of the time and date of removal, and the name of the licensed removalist.